hotosm/tasking-manager/task-view/README.md

 export OSMTM_DB_PASSWORD=[password]
 ```

-To setup the tunnels for database access, you should also supply the environment variable for sshing into the aws host
+To setup the tunnels for database access in development mode, you should also supply the environment variable for sshing into the aws host

 ```
 export SSH_AWS_HOST=username@aws-tm